ertuo-php/ertuo/README.md

 There are also tests for all of the Bitbucket API benchmarks to make it easier to check if the results they deliver are consistent.

+The benchmarks executed are three:

+* `benchLast` that tries to match the last route from the list
+* `benchLongest` that tries to match the longest route from the list
+* `benchTotal` that tries to match every single route from the list

+For regular expression based routing the `benchLast` should be slowest one.
+This is because that is the worst case for that approach as it iterates over the routes until a match is found.
+Compiled routes significantly reduces the number of routes to check, but more or less the process is the same and the list of routes is checked one by one until a match is found.
+In other words, as the route collection grows, the slower the regular expression routing gets.

+For a step based routing process like Ertuo the `benchLongest` must be the slowest.
+This is because the deeper you go then a route will have more steps to traverse.
+In other words, as the route length grows in terms of steps, the slower the step based routing gets as it has more steps to inspect.

+The `benchTotal` is just to get an overall average measurement for routing to all of the routes from the list.

 ### Comparing with Symfony Routing

 At the moment there are only two Symfony Routing based benchmarks, one using the regular setup, and one using a compiled version of all of the routes.